morganel/self-driving-cars/Advanced_lane_finding/README.md

 |![original image][masks-original]  |  ![L - gradient magnitude and direction binary AND V threshold][masks_L_Dir_Magn_V]|

-- Union the 3 previously defined masks
+- Union the 3 previously defined masks:

 Select pixels that belong to 'White mask' or 'Yellow mask' or 'L channel from HLS: mask using gradient magnitude and direction + V channel from HSV threshold'